kkzonie/njspc-mqtt-broker/README.md

 1. Added support for Lightgroups (state | on/off)

 # Credit
-- Todo
+- None of this would be possible without the amazing **nodejs-poolcontroller** project and all the work put in by project founder @tagyoureit and contributor @Rstrouse.

 # License
 njspc-mqtt.broker.
 An MQTT broker for Nodejs-PoolController v6.X.
-By Kelly Kimball, kkzonie.  kkzonie11@gmail.com This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+By Kelly Kimball, @kkzonie.  kkzonie11@gmail.com This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.
 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.